ProAgent: Building Proactive Cooperative Agents with Large Language Models: Experiments

 \subsection{Discussion}

-\paragraph{Does analysis and belief help in Planner Module?} To gauge the influence of \textit{analysis} and \textit{belief} on the accuracy and efficiency of decisions made by the \texttt{Planner} Module, we conducted an ablation study within the context of the \textit{Cramped Room} layout.
+\paragraph{Does analysis and belief help in better planning?} To gauge the influence of \textit{analysis} and \textit{belief} on the accuracy and efficiency of decisions made by the \texttt{Planner} Module, we conducted an ablation study within the context of the \textit{Cramped Room} layout.
 The experiment considered three distinct conditions and their respective scores were: 1) 204 for with both \textit{analysis} and \textit{belief}, 2) 184 without \textit{belief}, and 3) 100 for no \textit{analysis} and \textit{belief}, and making a skill plan directly.
 We believe that the significance of analysis in the \texttt{Planner} Module lies in its provision of in-context for final planning just as CoT will improve the effect of reasoning.
-Moreover, the natural language analysis offers insights into the decision-making process of LLM-based agents, which is transparent and interpretable to humans.
 Additionally, inferring teammate intentions provides further improvements.

-\paragraph{Is Verificator effective in feedback-based reasoning?} Upon removing the \texttt{Verificator} Module and allowing LLMs to engage in planning without feedback, we computed success rates over 100 steps.
+\paragraph{Is Verificator effective in feedback-based reasoning?} Upon removing the \texttt{Verificator} Module and allowing ProAgent to engage in planning without feedback, we computed success rates over 100 steps.
 Notably, the success rate dropped significantly to 20\%, underscoring the critical role of our \texttt{Verificator} Module in furnishing feedback when the \texttt{Planner} Module generates inaccurate plans.